USS Alaska (1868): European Squadron, 1873–1876

-Alaska spent the first seven months of 1873 undergoing repairs at New York, before putting to sea on 28 August for duty with the European Squadron, under the command of Alexander A. Semmes.
-She arrived at Cadiz, Spain, on 25 September, but remained on station only a little over two months.
+Alaska spent the first seven months of 1873 undergoing repairs at New York, before putting to sea on 28 August for duty with the European Squadron, under the command of Alexander Alderman Semmes.
+She arrived at Cádiz, Spain, on 25 September, but remained on station only a little over two months.

 Long restive under Spanish rule, separatist factions in Cuba had begun fighting for freedom.
 In 1870, the rebels had acquired the American sidewheel steamship Virginius to carry irregular troops and supplies.
 Late in October 1873, the Spanish man-of-war Tornado captured the insurgent transport on the high seas and took her to Santiago, where passengers and crew were arrested.
 Speedily tried by court-martial, most of the prisoners were condemned to death; and, between 4 and 13 November 53 were executed—of whom eight were American citizens, including the transport's master, Capt.
 Joseph Fry.

 The United States consul at Santiago cabled reports of this tragic development, requesting the protection of United States warships to protect American lives.
 Anger at this wanton slaughter flared throughout the United States, and Secretary of the Navy George M. Robeson ordered the European and South Atlantic Squadrons to join the Home Squadron at Key West, Florida, to prepare for the outbreak of war which appeared to be imminent.

 On 30 November, Alaska and the rest of the European Squadron sailed for Key West where she and her sisters three squadrons were combined in a single fleet for several months of operations supporting diplomatic efforts to obtain redress.